 - How to use Cloudfront for Secure Delivery of Static Websites Around the World

-(If you’re curious, the static website I created is called Engineering Tourist; see the site and sign up if you want to know when it launches!)
+If you’re curious, the static website I created is called Engineering Tourist; see the site and sign up if you want to know when it launches!
+UPDATE: See How to Host a Coming Soon Landing Page on AWS S3 for more details about all the services used for this project.

 I decided to give Kyle’s Learn AWS by Using it eBook a try.
 I bought the Total package which includes several screencasts.
 The summary of this book had me sold right away: